deyme17/one-dim-optimization/README.md

 * **Termination:** The process stops when the function value begins to rise, indicating the minimum has been passed.
 The last three points are then used to form the bracket [a, b].

 ### 2. Golden Section Search (Optimization)
-**Purpose:** To refine the interval [a, b] found by Svenn's method down to a precise minimum with accuracy epsilon.
+**Purpose:** To refine the interval [a, b] found by Svenn's algorithm down to a precise minimum with accuracy epsilon.

 **How it works:**
 This is a zero-order interval reduction method that divides the search range using the **Golden Ratio** (phi≈1.618$).